a-n-rose/workshops/deep_learning_acoustics/README.md

 The task for the workshop sounds simple: to train a neural network to identify male or female speech, but it is quite a task to take on, in one evening, the preparation of sound data for deep learning, to train the models, and then to deploy them.
 We will get as far as we can!
 All while learning little tricks in Python to help in any project you develop.

-## Editors/ Virtual Environment
+## Virtual Environment

 I suggest using a virtual environemt.
 This allows you to use any package versions without them interfering with other programs on your system.

 You can set up a virtual environment different ways.
-Two (of many) options I will describe below:
+One way is with Python3.6-venv.

 ### Python3.6-venv